Lieb-Robinson bounds with exponential-in-volume tails: Nested commutator bounds

 Perhaps most importantly, we would like to have a bound that makes the \emph{volume-law decay} of large nested commutators extremely transparent.
-This is accomplished by: \begin{cor} Let $B_R$ denote a metric ball of radius $R$.
+This is accomplished with the following result. \begin{cor} Let $B_R$ denote a metric ball of radius $R$ with respect to the geodesic distance on the factor graph (as defined in Def.~\ref{def:distance}).
 There exist constants $\gamma, c_{\rm{LR}} > 0$ such that we can choose $v_1, \dots, v_m \in B_R$ (where $m$ depends on $R$) for which